Lionesses face Brazil in 'special' Finalissima

 Lauren James, Esme Morgan, Jess Park, Maya le Tissier and Katie Robinson have all been handed their debuts since the summer, while Chloe Kelly, Ella Toone and Alessia Russo have gone from being super subs to firm starters.

-"It's been really exciting to watch those youngsters coming in and expressing themselves in an England shirt," the Lionesses record goalscorer Ellen White, who retired in the summer, told BBC Radio 5 Live.
+"It's been really exciting to watch those youngsters coming in and expressing themselves in an England shirt," the Lionesses' record goalscorer Ellen White, who retired in the summer, told BBC Radio 5 Live.

 One of those to particularly catch the eye is Chelsea forward James, 21, who only made her debut last September.